Last updated: April 5, 2026

 Latency in companion apps is more nuanced than a single number.
 Three measurements matter:

 Time-to-first-audio (TTFA) is the delay between when the user stops speaking and when the first audio frame of the companion's response reaches the client.
 This is the number users feel.
-Inworld TTS 1.5 Max delivers sub-250ms P90.
-Mini delivers sub-130ms P90.
-These are end-to-end measurements including network overhead, not inference-only benchmarks.
+Realtime TTS delivers sub-second TTFA; TTS 1.5 Mini delivers sub-130ms inference.
+End-to-end pipeline latency depends on network, STT, and LLM stages, not TTS alone.

 End-to-end pipeline latency includes VAD processing time, STT transcription, LLM token generation, TTS synthesis, and network transit.
 With the Realtime API handling all stages server-side, the pipeline stages overlap.
 The TTS starts generating audio from the LLM's first tokens while the model is still producing the rest of the response.
 This overlapping architecture is what makes sub-300ms end-to-end feasible.